NBA on ABC: First ABC era (1965–1973)

-By 1969, ABC's NBA contract worth only $3 million.
+By 1969, ABC's NBA contract was worth only $3 million.
 To put things into proper perspective, in 1969, Major League Baseball's television contract with NBC was worth $16.5 million while the National Football League cost CBS about $22 million.
-What that meant is that ABC had made a bargain in purchasing the television rights to the NBA, considering the league's steady ratings.
-To give you a better idea, ABC's ratings for the NBA rose from a 6.0 in 1965 to an 8.2 in 1968.
+ABC had made a bargain in purchasing the television rights to the NBA, considering the league's steady ratings.
+ABC's ratings for the NBA rose from a 6.0 in 1965 to an 8.2 in 1968.

-ABC was by this time, coming increasingly under fire for what perceived to be a less than spectacular presentation of the NBA.
+ABC was by this time, coming increasingly under fire for what was perceived to be a less-than-spectacular presentation of the NBA.
 Sports Illustrated's Frank Deford in particular, singled ABC out for their coverage of the 1971 NBA Finals.
-Deford felt that ABC was making a mistake in trying to cover the NBA the same way that they covered a football game, because they were two different games.
+Deford felt that ABC was making a mistake in trying to cover the NBA the same way that they covered a football game because they were two different games.
 On that end, Deford wrote that neither ABC's announcers nor cameras were able to isolate the important phases of the game.
 He added that replays were used only to second-guess officials rather than "capture the grace and precision of the performers".
-Meanwhile, Deford also criticized play-by-play man Chris Schenkel in regards to his failure to appreciate the nuances of the game and their halftime shows, which Deford saw not innovative or imaginative.
+Meanwhile, Deford also criticized play-by-play man Chris Schenkel in regards to his failure to appreciate the nuances of the game and their halftime shows, which Deford saw as not innovative or imaginative.

+The network proposed a contract extension with a modest rights bump in 1972, which was criticized by owners.
+Reportedly, a powerful bloc of owners in larger television markets were weary of television, though they understood they needed television to promote their brand.
+A major sticking point was attempting to force the prospective winning television network to air games on Saturdays during the fall and winter, directly in competition with far more popular college football telecasts on ABC.
+ABC balked at the request.

 ABC lost the broadcast rights to the NBA to CBS after the 1972–73 season, with the network's initial tenure with the league ending with its last NBA Finals game on May 10, 1973.
 ABC filled the void left by losing the NBA by counterprogramming Wide World of Sports on Sundays against CBS' NBA coverage.